brooklynrail/brooklynrail-platform/content/people/chelsea-harlan.md

   of the _American Poetry Review / Honickman First Book Prize_, and is forthcoming with distribution from Copper Canyon Press in October.
 She lives in the Catskills, where she works at a small public library.
+alt: "Photo of the poet Chelsea Harlan with her hand in her pocket, wearing jeans and a brown sweater and smiling in the sunlight. "
+name: Chelsea Harlan
+date: 2022-08-26T17:45:00-0500
+last_name: Harlan
 portraits:
   - media: 2022/08/chelsea-harlan
+title: "Chelsea Harlan "
+first_name: "Chelsea "
 ---